mloop/stan-practice/README.md

 # stan-practice

-Code to practice coding models in stan
+This repository is a space to conduct deliberate practice using the Stan programming language.
+All programs will be written in stan and then run through `rstan`.